ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 In order to initiate the device registration from you mobile app, you need to call `setupDevice` workflow.
 <br>

 `setupDevice` workflow needs `userId` and `tokenId` so `setupDevice` should be called after app login or signup is successful.
-Using the mapping between userId in OST Platform and your app user, you have access to `userId` and `tokenId` (unique identifier for your token economy).
+Using the mapping between userId in OST Platform and your app user, you have access to `userId` and `tokenId` (unique identifier for your token).

 **If the user is logged in, then `setupDevice` should be called every time the app launches, this ensures that the current device is registered before communicating with OST Platform server.**